• Skip to primary navigation

 Do not overbake.
 If they are baked too long, they will be drier.

-*Edited to add: I have had two people comment that they had to bake these bars for 40 minutes.
+*Edited to add: I had two people comment that they had to bake these bars for 40 minutes.
 I'm not sure what happened or what made the difference??
 I have made these bars many times.
 I never bake mine longer than 20 minutes.
 A difference in ovens?
 Altitude?
 I don't know.
 Mine are always lightly browned and set by 20 minutes and I don't like over-baked and dry bars.
 But, if yours do not look finished by 20 minutes, you may need to bake them a little longer.

 Nutrition